emanuelefaja/guide2life/health/nutrition/carbohydrates.md

 # Carbohydrates.

 Carbohydrates are a vital part of a balanced diet, serving as the body's main source of energy.
 They are found in various forms, each with a different impact on health and well-being.
-Let’s explore the different types of carbohydrates and their roles.

 ## Types of Carbohydrates